Maven

 delete the target folder

-1. compile the main
+- compile the

 1$ mvn compile